unit logo

 Required Approvals and Payment

 To ensure proper internal controls for expenditures related to business meals, University functions or entertainment, the authorized approver must be the supervisor (or higher level) of the employee requesting reimbursement or paying for such expenses.
-An individual may not approve the reimbursement of expenses for a person to whom the individual directly reports.
+An individual should not approve the reimbursement of expenses for a person to whom the individual directly reports.

 Travel

-Note that the policy described in this document does not pertain to typical meals during travel.
-Daily meal allowances during travel for non-business meals (not meeting the criteria below) are governed by State Statute 112.061 and are as follows:
+Note that the directive described in this document does not pertain to typical meals during travel.
+Daily meal allowances during travel for non-business meals (not meeting the criteria below) are governed by Florida Statute sec.
+112.061 and can be found in the Travel Directives & Procedures.
+If a “business meal” takes place during travel, reimbursement will be at the limits defined below.

 Business Meals